ELELAB/RaSP_workflow/README.md

 ```
 There are three modes of running RaSP:
-	1) with a unniprot id to download the AlphaFold model
+	1) with a uniprot id to download the AlphaFold model
 	2) with a PDB id to download a PDB model
 	3) with a file name to run RaSP on an existing PDB file.